Dos mujeres de la región amazónica, una con ropa clara y la otra con un vestido colorido, rodeadas de hojas grandes y una flor de color rosa claro.

 What is GAGGA Voices?

-GAGGA Voices is an editorial space that gathers learning, experiences, and processes from women-led grassroots organisations working towards climate and gender justice across diverse territories in the Global South.
+GAGGA Voices is an editorial space that gathers learning, experiences, and processes from women-led grassroots organizations working towards climate and gender justice across diverse territories in the Global South.

 Each story reflects processes that strengthen local capacities, promote more just development alternatives, and contribute to transforming public policies and climate finance mechanisms.